 Can I drink Ayahuasca while being on my period?

 Yes.
 Sometimes for cultural reasons shamans don’t allow women to drink during this time because menstruating women can be in a physically and energetically sensitive space.
 It will be possible for you to drink Ayahuasca during your period at our retreat center, but please let the shaman or of the facilitators know at the retreats we can monitor your dosage and care for you accordingly.

 Can I drink Ayahuasca while pregnant or breastfeeding?

+For safety reasons, we cannot allow you to participate in our retreats while being pregnant.
 If you have worked with this medicine before and are in the early stages of your pregnancy (pre third trimester), it is possible for you to drink a small dose, but please let us know in advance.

 Do I have to wear white in Ayahuasca ceremonies?
 Are there any clothing requirements?

 White holds a cleansing, positive, healing and protective vibration.